unicode-org/message-format-wg/exploration/text-vs-code.md

 <string xml:space="preserve">"   Section 7.a.
 Attribute Types"</string>
 ```
 In this example above, the containing XML format will collapse consecutive whitespace characters into a single space unless you provide the attribute `xml:space="preserve"`.
-After the resource file gets parsed as XML, the Android string resource format
+After the resource file gets parsed as XML, the Android resource compiler requires
 [does additional whitespace collapsing and Android escaping](https://developer.android.com/guide/topics/resources/string-resource#escaping_quotes),
 requiring the entire text node string to be wrapped in double quotation marks `"..."` to preserve the initial whitespace, or the inital whitespace to use Android escaping (`\u0032 \u0032 ...`).